2called-chaos/configmonkey_cli/README.md

     # Application options
             --generate-manifest          Generates an example manifest in current directory -a, --accept                     accept all defaults
-        -b, --no-bell                    dont ring a bell when asked -D, --diff                       change default diff tool
+        -b, --bell                       ring a bell when asked -D, --diff                       change default diff tool
         -f, --fake-host HOST             override hostname
         -i, --in DIR                     operate from this source directory instead of pwd